YazmiTee/TheWebPortal/README.md

 __Latest Updates:__

-* add to basket is now working
+* Users are able to add, update and delete items from the basket
-* sessions data is now added to cookies for basket
+* UI has been refactored with static CSS files to overide the django styles

 __To do list__

-[ ] Basket feature
+[x] Basket feature

     * Add items to basket
     * Delete item from basket